massyl/hWifi/README.md

 A simple wifi haskell executable to connect to available Wifi.

-The main attraction about hWifi is the auto-connect policy to the most powerful amongst known ssid signal.
+The main attraction about hWifi is the auto-connect policy to the most powerful signal amongst known wifi.

 # Use